stamatelou/twitter_sentiment_analysis/README.md

     words = words.withColumn("subjectivity", subjectivity_detection_udf("word"))
     return words
 ```
-Apply sentiment analysis using textblob
+Apply sentiment analysis using textblob to identify polarity and subjectivity scores within the range [0,1].
+Since pyspark does not have a built-in function we used the user-defined function (udf) module to be able to apply the textblob function.

 ### <b>Step 4: </b> Run the main function <br>
 ```